9 Best Investment Apps in the UK for 2024

 Nutmeg

-For those new to investing, Nutmeg offer an impressive suite of products and services to help hit your money goals.
+For those new to investing, Nutmeg offer an impressive suite of products and services to help you hit your money goals.
 One of the most celebrated roboadvisors on the market, its algorithm-driven portfolio selection process is remarkably slick.
 Simply fill out a short questionnaire, and you’ll have a bespoke investment portfolio based on your stated risk tolerance.

 Nutmeg Account Types: GIA, Stocks and Shares ISA, Junior ISA, SIPP